blues32767/Google-Form-Auto-Fill-Extension/README.md

 A magical tool that fills out forms for you with just one click!
 No technical skills required.
 Set up your content in advance, and when you open a Google Form, the system will instantly auto-fill all the fields for you so you're always one step ahead!
 **Highly recommended for:**
+👉 **Assistive tool for users with disabilities:** Reduces typing effort and easily bridges the digital divide!
 🎤 **Snagging tickets, limited editions, or fast registrations:** Auto-fill and submit everything super fast!
 🎭 **Artists/Actors:** Audition and casting applications.
 💼 **Sales/Business:** Quick data entry for customer details or visit reports.